 Jamaica has many fantastic hotels, resorts and vacation rentals around the island.
 Montego Bay, Negril, and Ocho Rios are the most popular destinations for tourists.
 It’s in these cities where the majority of the all-inclusive properties are located.

-On our first trip to Jamaica, we stayed on the north side of the island at Sandals Royal Plantation in Ocho Rios.
+On our first trip to Jamaica, we stayed on the island’s north side at Sandals Royal Plantation in Ocho Rios.
 We loved the small, intimate setting and the luxurious oceanfront views were like none other.
-For further details, check out my complete review of Sandals Royal Plantation or, read this post to see how Sandals Royal Plantation compares to Sandals Ochi next door.
+For further details, check out my complete review of Sandals Royal Plantation or read this post to see how Sandals Royal Plantation compares to Sandals Ochi next door.

 For our second trip, we stayed at the Riu Palace Tropical Bay in Negril.
 This resort has a relaxed island vibe and a beautiful beachfront perfect for unwinding after a busy day exploring the surrounding countryside.
 To read my complete review of the Riu Palace Tropical Bay, click here.

 Have you visited the island?
-What other tips and suggestions do you have that will guide visitors as they travel in Jamaica?
+What other tips and suggestions do you have to add to our Travel Guide to Jamaica?
 I’d love to hear about them in the comments section below!